-The subject development would potentially (currently) be prone to bushfire attack from the North East - North West.
+The subject development would potentially (currently) be prone to bushfire attack from the both the South East, and to a lesser extent from the North West.
 The extent of the current bushfire vegetation (hazard) is clearly denoted in Appendix 1 - Map 1.